eshinhw/til/Blockchain/Blockchain.md

 - Creates blocks on the Bitcoin Blochain
 - Secure the Bitcoin network
 - More Bitcoin miners, more secure the Bitcoin blockchain network because more Bitcoin miners make harder to hack the network and manipulate the stored data
+- Miners need specialized and powerful computers which are specifically designed for Bitcoin mining.
+- Solve cryptography math problems.
+- Miners get rewarded/paid in Bitcoin, and that's how Bitcoin is created.

+## Hash Functions

+- Secure Hash Algorithm (SHA) 256 developed by National Security Agency (NSA)
+- Cryptography is a key component.
+- SHA256 allows to generate unique hash from given data
+- Hash is a one way function: there is no way of getting the data from hash
+- On the other hand, encryption allows two ways conversion.
+We can convert the data into encrypted form and also retrieve data from encrypted code.

+## Block Hashing

+- Miners are in the process of creating blocks
+- Nonce: Number used Once

+## Nonce

+"Nonce" is a portmanteau of **"number used only once."** It is a four-byte number added to a hashed—or encrypted—block in a blockchain that, when rehashed, meets the difficulty level restrictions.
+The nonce is the number that blockchain miners are solving for.
+When the solution is found, the blockchain miner that solves it is given the block reward.